 Thousand Palms is a somewhat small town located in the state of California.
 With a population of 8,270 people and two constituent neighborhoods, Thousand Palms is the 445th largest community in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Thousand Palms is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Thousand Palms is a town of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Thousand Palms who work in personal care services (12.54%), sales jobs (11.52%), and office and administrative support (9.58%).
+Thousand Palms is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Thousand Palms is a town of service providers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Thousand Palms who work in office and administrative support (11.64%), maintenance occupations (10.68%), and sales jobs (9.50%).

 Being a small town, Thousand Palms does not have a public transit system used by locals to get to and from work.